 Driven to Collect is located in the Automobile Gallery, which is a reproduction of the Round Stone Barn at Hancock Shaker Village.
 Learn more about the cars in Heritage’s antique automobile collection.

-Driven to Collect showcases Heritage’s permanent collection of antique and classic automobiles with a whole new look and new interpretive theme, plus a carload of interactive fun!
-Discover how Heritage founder Josiah K. Lilly, III collected American automobiles in much the same way as collectors of all kinds assemble their collections of many types of objects.
+Driven to Collect showcases Heritage’s permanent collection of antique and classic automobiles with a whole new look, plus a carload of interactive fun!
+Discover how Heritage founder Josiah K. Lilly, III collected American automobiles in much the same way as collectors assemble their collections.
 All have great passion for the objects they collect and some have a desire to share their collections with others.
 What Americans collect says a lot about our culture.
 What people of other cultures collect similarly defines their shared experiences.

 *New this year* are a 1934 Derby Bentley reminiscent of the cars, time periods, and luxury represented in the 2016 special exhibition CUT!
 Costume and the Cinema, and a special display of maps made from recycled license plates, created by artist Stephen Blyth.

 Driven to Collect features the fine cars in the Heritage collection, including a 1962 Chevrolet Corvette, a 1927 Lincoln Sport Touring, a 1932 Auburn Boattail Speedster, and a 1909 White Steam Car Model M owned by President Taft.
 In addition, the Collector’s Corner features autos on loan from private collectors.

 Behind the Scenes Auto Tours return in 2016